gurudattch/RustedRace/README.md

 3. Edit configuration according to your use case
 4. Click on **Parse the request**
 5. **Start Race Attack**
 Analyze response report in sidebar

+Tip: For better Result make number of Threads & Total Requests equal

 ---

 **Replay Race:**